CharlesShi12/RecommendationSystems/README.md

 Ultimately, all of the data, machine learning models, and algorithms within the music and movie recommendation systems were programmed into an interactive web application via streamlit.

 # Demonstration
+For the music recommendation system, I will be using https://open.spotify.com/playlist/7glc712oqMnuatn8fN2Mti?si=6R05rroLTPCiW6r_nIGY0A for the playlist with songs I like and https://open.spotify.com/playlist/0yoXH0JfXkhqL8tAdM05WC?si=zE6cbftZSY2GMn9nL2mayw for the playlist with songs I dislike.
+The playlist I like mainly consists of hip-hop and electronic dance music with some other music genres scattered throughout the playlist.
+The playlist I dislike consists of mostly country and rock.
+For the movie recommendation system, I used Inception (2010), Interstellar (2014), and Arrival (2016) as my most favorite movies.

+A video showing the features of my recommendation system is linked here: https://drive.google.com/file/d/14UY9L_s3pepVoWZe3ngmfQiCNzEQUQdl/view?usp=sharing

+Some observations I can make after watching the video is that everything made sense in terms of recommending songs or movies.
+For instance, when I chose to search through Global Top 50, the recommendation system recommended 60% of the songs from that playlist.
+Since Global Top 50 mostly consists of hip-hop, it would make sense for the algorithm to suggest a lot of songs from this playlist because the playlist I liked also had a lot of hip-hop/rap songs.
+Additionally, when I chose to search through Hot Country, the algorithm only suggested 16% of the songs from that playlist.
+Makes sense since I inputted a country-heavy playlist for my dislike playlist.
+In terms of movie recommending, the system seemed to recommend a good amount of Sci-Fi/Thriller/Action movies which also makes sense since the movies I inputted were all Sci-Fi/Thriller/Action movies; people who highly rate one Sci-Fi/Thriller/Action movie will also most likely rate another Sci-Fi/Thriller/Action movie highly.

 # Future Improvements
 Music Recommendation System: